Maangalya-senthilkumar/cybershield-osforensics/README.md

 OS Forensics — Prototype
 =========================

-This repository contains a prototype forensic analysis backend that uses Sleuth Kit (pytsk3) where available, or a mounted filesystem for development.
+This repository contains a prototype forensic analysis backend  and frontend that uses Sleuth Kit (pytsk3) where available, or a mounted filesystem for development.
 It exposes a FastAPI endpoint to analyze an image or a mounted filesystem directory and returns a structured JSON forensic report.